okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - walk back to Airbnb to shower and unwind

 The locals have been very friendly and helpful.
+The cabbie chatted with us cheerfully.
+Z anticipates being upstaged in the realm of enthusiastic socializing.

 It surprised me how small the city feels.
+The weather is gray and mild and windy, good for walking outdoors.
+There is a good deal of car traffic.
+Many if not most buildings are made of brick and sit at two or three stories.

 #### Saturday 08/09/2025 -- Dublin